Tessan, a French Startup for Telemedicine

 For Tessan, the implementation of a CRM was evident.
 And if it took 3 to 4 months to make the investment profitable and allow the teams to take in hand the tool, in the end, it is saving quite a bit of time.
 At least 1 hour a day, according to him.

-If you too have rehashed CRMs endlessly, do not hesitate to start a trial of noCRM to discover a world free of CRM clutter!
+If you too have rehashed CRMs endlessly, do not hesitate to start a free trial of noCRM to discover a world free of CRM clutter!